Burnley Empire

 Significance

 The 1,200-seat Burnley Empire was built in 1894, with the auditorium reconstructed in 1911 by Bertie Crewe.
 It is Burnley’s only Grade II listed purpose-built Victorian theatre.
 It has a high level of architectural interest, the principal feature being the Crewe interior.
 At the time of statutory listing, it retained most of the original structure and elaborate detail with robust and richly formed plasterwork in the classical style.
-Although in poor condition, the theatre could be restored to use.
-Research has recently revealed that the theatre played host to the first-ever film featuring escapologist Harry Houdini, adding further to the building’s cultural significance.
+Although in poor condition, the theatre could be restored for use.
+Research has recently revealed that the theatre hosted the first-ever film featuring escapologist Harry Houdini, adding further to the building’s cultural significance.

 Why is this theatre at risk?